MicrosoftDocs/defender-docs/defender-endpoint/api/api-hello-world.md

 ### Let's get the Alerts!

-- The script below will use **Get-Token.ps1** to access the API and will get the past 48 hours Alerts.
+- The following script uses `Get-Token.ps1` to access the API and gets alerts for the past 48 hours.
-- Save this script in the same folder you saved the previous script **Get-Token.ps1**.
+- Save this script in the same folder you saved the previous script `Get-Token.ps1`.
 - The script creates two files (json and csv) with the data in the same folder as the scripts.

   ```powershell